MicrosoftDocs/azure-video-indexer/azure-video-indexer/connect-to-azure.md

 - An Azure subscription in [Azure Government](/azure/azure-government/).
 - An Entra ID account in Azure Government.
-- All pre-requirements of permissions and resources as described above in [Prerequisites for connecting to Azure](#prerequisites-for-connecting-to-azure).
+- All prerequirements of permissions and resources as described above in [Prerequisites for connecting to Azure](#prerequisites-for-connecting-to-azure).

 ### Create new account via the Azure Government portal